-The Charity Policy (Registered Charity No 257928) of the Worshipful Company of Butchers (WCB) is to support selected charities with awards using the investment income generated in each financial year (after governance costs).
+The Policy of the Worshipful Company of Butchers (WCB) is to support selected charities with awards using the investment income generated in each financial year (after governance costs).
 Due to the limited income generated the Policy is that two (but no more than 3) charities are beneficiaries of Major Awards and a number of Minor Awards should also be made.

-The following criteria are guidelines used by the WCB Charity Committee when considering the beneficiaries of Awards.
-The criteria are divided into essential and desirable and it is suggested that three to four essential criteria need to be met before supporting a particular charity is agreed.
+The following criteria are guidelines for the Charity Committee when considering the beneficiaries of Awards.
+The criteria are divided into essential and desirable and it is suggested that 3-4 essential criteria need to be met before supporting a particular charity is agreed.

 Essential Criteria - Minor Awards